There are plenty of elderly activities for people to choose from but two of the most enjoyable and most popular are colouring books and jigsaws.

 Ensure that when you are doing one of your favourite elderly activities such as puzzles that you are doing it with peace of mind that if you have a sudden fall or medical issue – help is just one click away.

 You can do this by purchasing a Tunstall Pendant.
 The pendant can be worn around your neck or wrist and comes alongside our personal alarm base unit.
-One press of your red button will send a notification to our 24/7 Care Team, who will then communicate with you over the alarm’s loudspeaker system.
+One press of your red button will send a notification to our 24/7 Response Team, who will then communicate with you over the alarm’s loudspeaker system.

 They will contact one of your emergency contacts (normally family members, friends or neighbours) along with the emergency services if they are required.